tomasxu/open_vslam_packages/README.md

 ```

 ## node
-1. make sure you have workspace under $HOME(/home/xxx), which will mapped to docker during container setup
+1. make sure you have a folder named workspace under $HOME(/home/xxx),
+which will mapped be to docker during container setup